 6. May Improve Fertility and Protect Newborns

-Lifestyle and proper nutrition greatly affect fertility and have the potential to correct a large majority of the issues that cause infertility.
+Lifestyle and proper nutrition greatly affect fertility and have the potential to help correct a large majority of the issues that cause infertility.
 Green beans and other legumes are excellent sources of nutrition for those at risk for infertility, as they’re low on the glycemic index and also contain significant levels of folate and iron, three factors specifically indicated in nutrition-based research on improving fertility and beating infertility.
-(13) Folic acid and other antioxidants play a large role in this process.
-(14)

-Folate, or folic acid, doesn’t only help both males and females experience higher levels of fertility — it’s good for babies, too.
-Dietary folate decreases the risk of a large number of birth defects.
-(15) This is why you want to avoid folate deficiency, something you can do with green beans nutrition.
+Folate, or folic acid, doesn’t only help males and females experience higher levels of fertility — it’s good for babies, too.
+Dietary folate can decrease the risk of a large number of birth defects.
+This is why you want to avoid folate deficiency, something you can do with green beans nutrition.

 7. Supports a Healthy Digestive System

-The fiber in green beans also helps your digestive system maintain optimal health, as it prevents many digestive problems.
-(16) One method by which they help your digestive system is by protecting the lining of your gastrointestinal tract from becoming damaged.
+The fiber in green beans also helps your digestive system maintain optimal health, as it potentially can prevent many digestive problems.
+One method by which the beans help your digestive system is by protecting the lining of your gastrointestinal tract from becoming damaged.

 8. Keeps Bones Strong